 This herb dust is best used within one year of harvest.
 The smell of the oils in these herbs repel insects. *Please note sage dries up a milk supply so don’t use this with lactating does*

-Optional – 1/2 part of dried and powdered Sage, Lavender, Peppermint or Rosemary
+- Optional powdered herbs – 1/2 part of dried and powdered Sage, Lavender, Peppermint or Rosemary

 I use a small bucket as my ‘part’ measure.
 You may want to wear a dust mask and gloves for this next bit as it does throw a fair bit up into the air.